 One thing to note before we dive into pruning is that pruning citrus (Lemons, Limes, Mandarins, Oranges, Kumquats, Grapefruits & Pomelos) trees is different in pruning deciduous fruit trees like pome & stone fruits.
 Citrus trees are subtropical evergreen trees with very different growing habits and prefer a more hedged pruning method over to the structured pruning methods used in deciduous fruit trees.

-Now that our tools are cleaned up, let's start with a fresh tree from the nursery as our example.
-Most citrus trees fresh from the nursery are grown as whips some having a few branches to start with.
+Now that our tools are clean, we will start with a fresh tree from the nursery as our example.
+Most citrus trees fresh from the nursery are grown as whips- some having a few branches to start with.
 When planting a juvenile tree, it is crucial that you implement an annual tree pruning habit to manage the tree growth over the years.
 It is recommended that you top your tree at the time of planting to encourage branching and get your tree to push lots of lateral growth in its first few seasons.
 This can be done with a simple heading cut.
 A heading cut will reduce a lengthy branch by about half and encourage side branching which will create a fuller and more bushy tree.
 For a new whip of a tree choose a location about a quarter of the way down from the top to cut your tree and encourage branching.
 Be careful during this step not to reduce your tree too low, since most fruit trees are grafted and cutting your tree below the graft line will result in a tree that is purely rootstock and will not have the desired fruiting variety.
 If your tree already has decent branching at the desired height, you can skip this step and simply pinch off the terminal buds of each branch to encourage more branching.
 A terminal bud is a bud at the very end of a branch.

 When pruning any kind of fruit tree you want to be mindful of your graft line.
 The graft line is the point at which the rootstock has healed with the fruiting variety.
 You can identify your graft line by a line of scar tissue that is typically about 4”-8” above the soil line.
 It is very important to remove any growth from below the graft line to prevent rootstock from taking over.
 You may ask yourself, “why is my tree grafted if the rootstock doesn’t produce good fruit?”
 Rootstocks are chosen primarily for their ability to create a smaller than standard size tree and also for their ability to resist pests and diseases.
 Any growth coming from the rootstock (aka: suckers) should be removed.